Color psychology: Brand meaning

-Although color can be useful in marketing, its value and extent of use depends on how it is used and the audience it is used on.
-The use of color will have different effects on different people, therefore experimental findings cannot be taken as universally true.
+Although color may be useful in marketing, its value and extent of use depends on how it is used and the targeted audience.
+The use of color will have different effects on different people, therefore experimental findings must not be taken as universally true.

-Specific color meaning
+Specific color meanings

 Different colors are perceived to mean different things.
 For example, tones of red lead to feelings of arousal while blue tones are often associated with feelings of relaxation.
 Both of these emotions are pleasant, so therefore, the colors themselves can procure positive feelings in advertisements.
 The chart below gives perceived meanings of different colors in the United States.